zitongcharliedeng/cognito/README.md

+# WARNING THE CURRENT README IS A JARBLE OF AI SLOP AND RANDOM IDEAS I HAVE...
+STAY TUNED ONCE I GET PAST THE EXPERIMENTATION PERIOD FOR NIXOS

+HOW THE FUCK DO I ORGANISE NIX PROJECTS FUCK IT WE INVENT IS AS WE GO.
+HOME MANAGER?
+NAH.
+I'D HASKELL!
 Say Hi to Cognito, my PROJECT:u17553z OS. sudo nixos-generate-config to create the hardware config in case the nixos didnt auto gen it for your machine in /etc/nixos